manganese/zcash-empirical-analysis/zcash-client/README.md

 # Exposed JSON RPC PORT

-By default this program will expose the RPC port `8331` of the ZCash node to the local machine running docker.
+By default this program will expose the RPC port `8331` of the Zcash node to the local machine running docker.

 Example of interaction using Pythons `python-bitcoinrpc` is below